1. Computing

 Four editions of Windows 8 are available:

-Windows 8 Pro and Windows 8 are the only two editions available for sale directly to the consumer.
-Windows 8 Enterprise is the edition intended for large organizations.
+Windows 8.1 Pro and Windows 8.1 are the only two editions sold directly to the consumer.
+Windows 8.1 Enterprise is the edition intended for large organizations.

-All three editions of Windows 8 already mentioned will be available in either 32-bit or 64-bit versions.
+All three editions of Windows 8 already mentioned are available in either 32-bit or 64-bit versions.

-A Windows 8 Pro Pack is also available [Check Prices] which will upgrade Windows 8 (the standard version) to Windows 8 Pro.
+A Windows 8.1 Pro Pack is also available (Amazon is probably your best bet), which will upgrade Windows 8.1 (the standard version) to Windows 8.1 Pro.

 Windows 8 Licenses

-Any copy of Windows 8 Pro, Windows 8 (standard), or Windows 8 RT that comes preinstalled on a computer come with what's called an OEM license.
-An OEM Windows 8 license restricts use of the operating system to the computer on which it was installed by the computer manufacturer.
+Any copy of Windows 8.1 Pro, Windows 8.1 (standard), or Windows RT 8.1 that comes preinstalled on a computer comes with an OEM license.
+An OEM Windows 8.1 license restricts the use of the operating system to the computer on which it was installed by the computer manufacturer.

 Windows 8 requires the following hardware, at a minimum: